• Skip to primary navigation

 Acorn Squash Stuffed with Quinoa

-Bountiful and delicious, this stuffed acorn squash is a great way to fill up without feeling like you overindulged.
-So simple, but it looks so elegant your guest will be impressed with this dish.
+Bountiful and delicious, this stuffed acorn squash is a great way to fill up without feeling overindulged.
+It’s so simple, but it looks so elegant.
+Your guests will be impressed with this dish.

 Stuffed Acorn Squash